chen3feng/uct/README.md

 So, I developed this handy tool, to simplify my life, and, maybe yours.

-With this tool, you needn't:
+With this tool, you need n't:

 - Type the the full path of UBT.
 UCT can find it automatically if your current directory is under the game project or the engine directory.
 - Pass the `-Project=/Full/Path/To/YourGame.uproject`.
 UCT can find it automatically if your current directory is under the game project.